Aditya1942/-Adnaan07-like-button/README.md

 # This is only for Joke

-Thugesh make a rost video on adanna07 in that video thugesh made a joke on adanna07 saying on adanna07 video replace like button with flush button
+Thugesh (an indian youtuber) make a rost video on adanna07(tiktoker) in that video thugesh made a joke on adanna07 saying on adanna07 video replace like button with flush button

 here 👇